Areas of Expertise:

 Cine Golden Eagle

-- Co-Founder/Co-Executive Producer, the May 19 Project centers the legacy of AAPI solidarity with other communities.
-The series consists of fourteen short videos, social media content and translations in multiple Asian languages. www.seeusunite.org/unite
+- Co-Founder/Co-Executive Producer, the May 19 Project series on the legacy of AAPI solidarity comprised of fourteen short videos, social media content and translations in multiple Asian languages. https://www.kcet.org/news-community/may-19th-project

-- Series Producer, Asian Americans, 5-part documentary series and public media initiative.
+- Series Producer and showrunner, Asian Americans, 5-part documentary series and public media initiative.
 PBS broadcast 2020.

 - Creator and Project Director, Building History 3.0, interactive documentary and video game-based learning project on the World War II incarceration of Japanese Americans, www.buildinghistoryproject.com.

 - Director/Co-Producer, No Más Bebés.
-National broadcast PBS “Independent Lens Series.”
+National broadcast PBS “Independent Lens Series” 2016

 - Co-Producer, God Willing, PBS, 2010.